nhsx/open-source-policy/open-source-policy.md

 Most open source code is published in a repository, a form of internet hosting that allows for limited or broad access.
 Many developers and analysts choose to publish their code through language specific platforms, like the[ Python Package Index](https://pypi.org/) or the [Comprehensive R Archive Network](https://cran.r-project.org/), as well as more general platforms like [GitHub](https://github.com/).

   **GitHub is the NHS’ preferred platform for publishing open source code**.
-NHS [England and Improvement](https://github.com/nhsengland), [Wales](https://github.com/nwisbeta), [Digital](https://github.com/nhsdigital/) and [X](https://github.com/nhsx/) all have GitHub accounts, as do many NHS trusts and units.
+NHS [England and Improvement](https://github.com/nhsengland), [Digital](https://github.com/nhsdigital/) and [X](https://github.com/nhsx/) all have GitHub accounts, as do many NHS trusts and units across England, [Public Health Scotland](https://github.com/Public-Health-Scotland) and [Digital Health and Care Wales](https://github.com/nwisbeta).
 The [GDS](https://github.com/alphagov) make all their code available through that platform, with 1.5 thousand public repositories.

 The rest of this section details processes and practices that should be in place for NHS code to be uploaded to a repository, including assurance practices and licensing.
 As per the GDS service manual, the minimum requirements before uploading your code to a repository are that: